 Srinivasa Ramanujan was perhaps the most remarkable mathematician in modern India.
 Although Ramanujan had no formal training, his advanced mathematical knowledge at a very young age left many completely awestruck.

-By the age of 16, he was able to study Bernoulli numbers, which he had developed himself, and calculated the Euler–Mascheroni constant.
+By the age of 16, he was able to study Bernoulli numbers, which he had developed on his own, and calculated the Euler–Mascheroni constant.
 Before his death at a young age of 32, Ramanujan had successfully assembled almost 4,000 different mathematical identities.

 He gained international fame after G. H Hardy, a prominent British mathematician, recognized his work and compared him with the likes of Euler and Jacobi.